British Army: Uniforms

 The British Army uniform has sixteen categories, ranging from ceremonial uniforms to combat dress to evening wear.
 No. 8 Dress, the day-to-day uniform, is known as "Personal Clothing System – Combat Uniform" (PCS-CU) and consists of a Multi-Terrain Pattern (MTP) windproof smock, a lightweight jacket and trousers with ancillary items such as thermals and waterproofs.
 The army has introduced tactical recognition flashes (TRFs); worn on the right arm of a combat uniform, the insignia denotes the wearer's regiment or corps.
 In addition to working dress, the army has a number of parade uniforms for ceremonial and non-ceremonial occasions.
 The most-commonly-seen uniforms are No. 1 Dress (full ceremonial, seen at formal occasions such as at the changing of the guard at Buckingham Palace) and No. 2 Dress (Service Dress), a brown khaki uniform worn for non-ceremonial parades.

 Working headdress is typically a beret, whose colour indicates its wearer's type of regiment.
-Beret colours are:
+Beret colours include: